Amherst Island: Wind farm turbine development

 Steady lake winds, especially in winter, make some people believe that the island is an ideal potential location for wind turbines.
-Several companies have expressed interest in developing industrial wind turbine projects on the Island.
-After initial assessment two firms have withdrawn; one is still pursuing this action, encouraged by residents who have signed leases for wind farm turbines to be sited on their lands.
+Several companies had expressed interest in developing industrial wind turbine projects on the Island.

-Some island residents are opposed to the project, raising concerns that the proposed twenty-six 51-storey wind turbines will have a negative impact on the rich natural and cultural heritage and on tourism, both on the Island and in local mainland communities, as well as on migratory bird, bat and Blanding's Turtle populations.
-Several groups of residents have formed as a result of the proposals.
-The Island landowners who have agreed to host turbines on their land have formed Citizens of Amherst Island for Renewable Energy (CAIRE).
-Those opposed to wind power development on the Island have formed the Association to Protect Amherst Island (APAI) and a coordinated sister group, SaveAI.
+Some island residents were opposed to the project, raising concerns that the proposed twenty-six 51-storey wind turbines will have a negative impact on the rich natural and cultural heritage and on tourism, both on the Island and in local mainland communities, as well as on migratory bird, bat and Blanding's Turtle populations.
+Several groups of residents had formed as a result of the proposals.
+The Island landowners who had agreed to host turbines on their land have formed Citizens of Amherst Island for Renewable Energy (CAIRE).
+Those opposed to wind power development on the Island had formed the Association to Protect Amherst Island (APAI) and a coordinated sister group, SaveAI.
 In January 2012, the Ontario Federation of Agriculture asked the Ontario government to put a moratorium on all wind turbine projects until the health effects of this project and other issues have been properly assessed.

-In 2011 Senator Bob Runciman championed a motion which resulted in a unanimous vote for a moratorium on wind-farm development along eastern Lake Ontario until the impact on birds and bats can be studied.
-Such a moratorium would protect Important Bird Areas and the migratory flyways - Prince Edward County and Amherst Island were featured.
-No action was taken by either the Federal government or the Liberal Provincial government.

-In 2013 Amherst Island was voted one of Canada's top ten endangered places by the National Heritage Trust because of the threat of wind turbines to the cultural and natural heritage of this Island.
-The Trust continues to monitor the situation.

 In September 2015, Windlectric Inc., a power generation company based in Oakville, Ontario, agreed to invest CAD272.5 million (US$181.33 million) in the construction and development of Amherst Island wind energy project.
-The total installed capacity will be 74.3 MW, from 26 wind turbine generators.
+The total installed capacity is 74.3 MW, from 26 wind turbine generators.
 The wind turbines were expected to commence commercial operations in fourth quarter of 2016 or first quarter of 2017 but actually became operational in early 2018.